Learn Python with Talk Python's 270 hours of courses

 07:27 On one end, you have Django, where it comes with all of these helpers and all of these things.

-07:31 Like you just say, yes, I want a whole back end to manage my database with a UI, for example, right?
+07:31 Like you just say, yes, I want to hold back in to manage my database with a UI, for example, right?

 07:58 You can have a database.